ekeilty17/DOS-Server-GCP-Wrapper/README.md

 ## Usage

 First have a dos server running on `localhost:8080`.
-My implementation can be found [here](https://github.com/ekeilty17/GA4GH-DOS-Server).
+My implementation can be found [here](https://github.com/ekeilty17/GA4GH-DOS-Server). **Note:** Make sure the KeyCloak security is turned off.

 Make sure you are usig Java 1.8
 ```